pommcuter/generic-buy-now-pay-later-project/README.md

 - `fraudAnalysis.ipynb`: This notebook contains analysis on the fraud data.

 Summarised info:
-- `summary.ipynb`: This noteobok is a summary of all the group's findings and results.
+- `summary.ipynb`: This notebook is a summary of all the group's findings and results.
 - `businessInformation.ipynb`: This notebook conatins further insights from a business perspective.